Career Paths and Succession Planning

-There are probably people like Jim at your company that are engaged and motivated, but can’t see clear career paths for growth within the organization.
+There are probably employees like Jim at your company that are engaged and motivated, but can’t see clear career paths for growth within the organization.
 In Jim’s case, the next ‘rung of the ladder’ was occupied by someone not planning on leaving anytime soon.
-Because of this, Jim saw no opportunity for growth for the foreseeable future – so he left to find that opportunity elsewhere.
+Because of this, Jim saw no opportunity for career development in the foreseeable future – so he left to find that opportunity elsewhere.
 Jim went to work for a contractor of his former employer, which further serves as a constant reminder of what they lost.

 Succession Planning and Employee Retention

 When discussing the reasons why Jim left the company, it is clear to each member of the executive team that he left because there was no clear career path forward.
-When your top employees face a boss who has no plans to leave and a company that lacks development plans for their high performers, those employees are likely to experience a lot of career ambiguity.
+When your top employees face a boss who has no plans to leave and a company that lacks career development plans for their high performers, those employees are likely to experience a lot of career ambiguity.
 This can lead to your best talent becoming flight risks because they can’t see a future path for their career.

 How Does Succession Planning Help Build Career Paths?

 1. Starts a Dialogue about Career Development

-The first thing a mature Succession Process does is create the structure for development conversations with your top talent.
+The first thing a mature Succession Process does is create the structure for career development conversations with your top talent.
 Consistently discussing where we see the employee and where they see themselves creates a foundation to build their career development path.

 2. Outlines Intentions for Employee Talent Development

-While the conversations about development opportunities are critical, they are meaningless unless we take intentional action.
+While the conversations about career development opportunities are critical, they are meaningless unless we take intentional action.
 The core of any formal Succession Plan should include a roadmap for identifying development opportunities for employee and company needs.
-Your plan should also have an intentional approach for closing those gaps.
+Your succession plan should also have an intentional approach for closing those gaps.